 Essentially simulating somebody is coming to check on the car!
 Home security has never been smarter.

 Vivint HQ vs Authorized Dealer

-While dealers are few for Vivint, one important thing to remember here, is that Vivint still does ALL the monitoring of your home.
+While dealers are few for Vivint, one important thing to remember here, is that the Vivint Security System still does ALL the monitoring of your home.
 The dealer only supplies the equipment and customer service.
 Vivint will always, regardless of who you choose to purchase a system through, monitor your home.
 The equipment will always be Vivint equipment as well, regardless if you go through a dealer.

 Authorized Dealers will have different pricing plans, and some of them even offer the equipment for free when you sign up.
 I cannot speak in the review to those dealerships quality of service, but you need to know why there may be conflicting info online.

 If you start looking at your options, it can be slightly overwhelming.
 Vivint has only two monthly subscription plans to sign up for, Basic and Premium, simplifying things a bit.
 The basic plan offers 24/7 monitoring on your basic sensors like smoke alarms, window and door sensors, infrared motion detectors, and the like.
 This is very similar to ADT, and is more than enough to deter burglars and intruders and keep your home safe.
 There are stories of couples utilizing the basic system to stop their child from getting in to the medicine cabinet late at night.

 A little thinking outside the box and you realize these systems can be used for ALL home protection, including protecting your little ones from themselves.

 Anything that utilizes video or home automation, you have to upgrade to premium.
 Fortunately it is only $10 more to do so.
 UNfortunately, it costs $5 extra for each camera you want monitored.